Russia's Sovcombank to buy local GE Money Bank

 Although consumer lending margins remain high, the Russian central bank is trying to cool consumer lending expansion, which saw growth of about 50-70 percent in recent years, by demanding more capital and provisions for possible bad loans.

-Among others, Britain’s Barclays (BARC.L) and HSBC (HSBA.L) and Spain’s Santander (SAN.MC) have scaled back their operations in Russia.
-However, other foreign banks such as Italy’s UniCredit (CRDI.MI) and Austria’s Raiffeisen Bank (RBIV.VI) see Russia as a key source of growth.
+Among others, Britain’s Barclays and HSBC and Spain’s Santander have scaled back their operations in Russia.
+However, other foreign banks such as Italy’s UniCredit and Austria’s Raiffeisen Bank see Russia as a key source of growth.

-Reporting by Oksana Kobzeva; additional reporting by Katya Golubkova; editing by Jason Bush and Tom Pfeiffer